-This report provides a summary of the community engagement undertaken to inform the development of the Frankston City Safe Community Policy and Strategy 2023-2033 (the policy and strategy).
+This report provides a summary of the community engagement undertaken to inform the development of the Frankston City Safer Communities Policy and Strategy 2023-2033 (the Policy and Strategy).

-The community engagement took a broad and inclusive approach reaching a diverse range of people receiving feedback on the community's experiences, vision and priorities for safety to assist in the identification of the key priorities and areas of focus for community safety and crime prevention in Frankston City over the next 10 years.
+The community engagement took a broad and inclusive approach to reach a diverse range of people over two key stages.
+The first stage of engagement was conducted on the community's experiences, vision and priorities for safety to assist in the identification of the key priorities and areas of focus for community safety and crime prevention in Frankston City over the next 10 years.

-The community engagement was focused around the following six topics, which were developed based on what the community had already told us and the research on community safety and crime prevention:
+Stage 1 focused around the following six topics, which were developed based on what the community had already told us and the research undertaken on community safety and crime prevention: